shmuz/far_plugins/doc/README.txt

-      LuaFAR for Editor v3.0.4
+      LuaFAR for Editor v3.x.x
   Set of utilities for FAR Editor
 ====================================

-1. Tested with FAR version 3.0 build 2561.

-2. Prerequisites:
+1. Prerequisites:
    LuaFAR binaries (lua5.1.dll and luafar3.dll, available as a separate download) must be present under some directory on PATH.

-3. Installation:
+2. Installation:
    Create a directory under %FARHOME%\Plugins, extract files and subdirectories into it, then restart Far.

-4. The following utilities are included:
+3. The following utilities are included:
    -- Sort Lines
    -- Reformat Block
    -- Block Sum